 The program is fully accredited by the American Psychological Association as a combined program in clinical and school psychology.
-This accreditation status was granted in the fall of 2013.
+This accreditation status was granted in the Fall of 2013.
 The next APA accreditation review of the program is scheduled for 2020.
 The program also is fully approved as a doctoral level School Psychology program by the National Association of School Psychologists through 2020.
 This dual status reflects the program’s commitment to integrating didactic and experiential training in both clinical and school psychology.
 The curriculum is designed to provide graduates a strong foundation in both clinical and school psychology so that by the end of the program students are eligible for either licensure/certification in clinical and school psychology, or clinical psychology alone.

 Information for Prospective Graduate Students

 Our program attracts a competitive and highly skilled pool of students, with diverse background experiences.
 We typically accept five to seven students each year.
-For the 2014-2015 academic year, the program consists of 31 students, five of whom are currently on internship.
-Our program has a strong commitment to diversity in all forms.
-Among current students, 36% are members of ethnic minority groups.
-Fourteen percent entered the program with a Master’s degree.
-All of our students are admitted into the Ph.D. program regardless of whether or not they have a master’s degree.
-After the first year of course work, our students are awarded an M.Ed. degree.
-For an in-depth summary of admission statistics and program outcomes over the past five years please visit our program Student Admissions, Outcomes, and Other Data page.
+For the 2020-21 academic year, the program consists of 29 students, five of whom are on internship.
+Our program has a strong commitment to diversity, equity, and inclusion in all forms.
+Among current students, 17% are members of racial-ethnic minority groups.
+After a successful first year of course work, our students are awarded an M.Ed. degree.
+For an in-depth summary of admission statistics and program outcomes over the past five years, please visit our program Student Admissions, Outcomes, and Other Data page.

 Prospective students often ask what aspects of the application are given most weight when considered for acceptance into the program.
 Each application is looked at as a whole; relatively weak GRE scores, for instance, might be balanced by strongly positive recommendation letters.
 One factor that is consistently important is the Statement of Professional Goals.
 This reflection is the best way to get a feel for who you are and how you would fit into the program.

-Applicants also inquire about the differences between our program and the clinical psychology program offered by UVA’s department of Psychology.
+Applicants also inquire about the differences between our program and the clinical psychology program offered by UVA’s Department of Psychology.
 Both our program and the psychology department’s program are APA-accredited doctoral programs designed to train clinical psychologists who can combine scientific inquiry with clinical practice.
 We encourage you to learn about the clinical psychology program in the Department of Psychology directly from their website and admissions materials.
-Generally speaking, our program provides many opportunities for research and practice related to children and families, and we have special interests in work with schools.
-We also offer training for work with adult and forensic populations.
-Most (62%) of our graduates seek leadership careers in a diverse set of mental health service organizations including schools, hospitals, medical centers, and primary health care practices, working with children, adolescents, and adults.
+Generally speaking, our program provides many opportunities for research and practice related to children, youth and families, and we have special interests in work with schools.
+Our graduates seek leadership careers in a diverse set of organizations including schools, hospitals, medical centers, universities, and primary health care practices, working with children, adolescents, and adults.
 While applying to both programs is possible, prospective students are encouraged to carefully consider career goals and interests when choosing a program to attend.